Adelaide of Aquitaine: Life

 Adelaide was the daughter of Duke William III of Aquitaine and Gerloc (Adele), daughter of Rollo of Normandy.
 (Note: According to Bouchard, Adelaide was not from Aquitaine.
 A document from 982, used as "proof" of Adelaide's origins, indicates a sister (Adela) of William IV of Aquitaine marrying a Duke Eblo, which was later altered to mean Duke Hugh Capet.
 Bouchard states the document seems disorganized and that both Duke Eblo and his wife Adela were already dead by 982.
-She concludes Adelaide's ancestry is unknown.
-However Bouchard overlooked other evidences: Richerus' Historiae or the Translatio sancti Maglorii.)
+She concludes Adelaide's ancestry is unknown.)

 On 29 May 987, after the death of Louis V, the last Carolingian king of France, Hugh was elected the new king by an assembly of Frankish magnates at Senlis.
 The couple were proclaimed king and queen at Senlis and blessed at Noyon on 1 June 987.
 They became the founders of the Capetian dynasty of France.
 Apparently, Hugh trusted in Adelaide's judgement and allowed her to take part in government.
 Hugh's recognition of Adelaide as socia et particeps nostril regni, roughly translated to "associate and participator in our kingdom", demonstrates his apparent acclaim for Adelaide.

 Adelaide's son Robert's tutor Gerbert of Aurillac came into conflict in the late 990's with Arnulf, the archbishop of Reims.
 Gerbert took refuge with Otto III, the new Holy Roman emperor, and Adelaide attempted to recall the former to Reims, but Gerbert reluctantly resisted this command in a letter dated to the spring of 997, citing concerns for his personal safety and the stability of the French kingdom had he returned to challenge Arnulf for the archbishopric.